backdrop-contrib/taxonomy_access/README.txt

 DATABASE TABLES: Module creates two tables in database: 'term_access' and 'term_access_defaults'

-(PLEASE NOTE: For HEAD version, there is no need to patch the taxonomy.module.)

 For more information about how to control access permissions with the Taxonomy Access Control module, see the module's help page (admin/help/taxonomy_access).